The healthcare system in Germany is based on four principles.2

 IX FUTURE OUTLOOK AND NEW OPPORTUNITIES

 Since 2012, the German healthcare system has been undergoing a period of active reform in several areas.
-The year 2018 will also bring changes in the healthcare system.
-These generally include more health benefits, relief for supplementary payments (e.g., for medication or hearing aids), the right to the opinion of a second doctor and additional preventive check-ups for better dental health.
-Infants, people in need of care and people with disabilities will benefit from the new range of services offered by the statutory health insurance funds.8
+The year 2020 will also bring changes in the healthcare system.
+These generally include more health benefits, since the statutory health insurance are going to expand their range of service, for example a service for early detection of cervical cancer and relief for supplementary payments (e.g., for dental care).